Hidden-Dev/PyDontEditBot/README.md

 # How To Install
 Go To [Bot Father](https://t.me/botfather) And Create A New Bot & Get Bot Token

-Write /setprivacy And Disable It
+Write /setprivacy And Di it

-Go To [@UserInfoBoT](https://t.me/userinfobot) And Get Your Id

 Set Your Id In Line 20 And Bot Token In Line 21